austinzheng/Cormorant/README.md

 Application
 -----------

 Lambdatron is an OS X command-line application written in Swift.
+You will need Xcode 6.1 or later to build.
 Type expressions at the command prompt and press 'Enter'.

 Need ideas?
 Try: